-The significance of Easter
+The Significance of Easter

 As Nigerian Christians join their counterparts in Christendom worldwide to observe Easter, Sunday commemorating the resurrection of Jesus Christ after His passion and crucifixion, it is important for them to be mindful of the significance of the occasion which includes his triumph over death, ascension to heaven and his reunion with God Almighty interceding ceaselessly for the faithful.

-We recall vividly that the journey to Easter commenced earnestly with the observance of the Lenten season by orthodox churches which started with Ash Wednesday some forty days before now and culminated at the beginning of the Holy Week with the Palm Sunday marking the triumphant entry of Jesus Christ into Jerusalem over 2000 years.
+We recall vividly that the journey to Easter commenced earnestly with the observance of the Lenten season by orthodox churches which started with Ash Wednesday some forty days before now, and culminated in the beginning of the Holy Week with the Palm Sunday marking the triumphant entry of Jesus Christ into Jerusalem over 2000 years.

 It is worthy of note too, that the high points of the Holy Week included the Last Super celebrated by Jesus Christ with his disciples one of whom betrayed him (Judas Iscariot) on Holy Thursday, his passion and death on the cross on Good Friday and eventual resurrection Easter Sunday morning thus inspiring hope of life eternal for true believers with heart and spirit towards Jesus Christ.